gdeotale/E4P2/Assignment5/Readme.md

 208 videos for training, validation and test set respectively.
 For training videos, 30 frames from the center are annotated.
 For validation and test videos, besides 30 frames from the center, every fourth frame is also annotated for evaluating long range articulated tracking.

+## Architecture
+To discuss simplicity of architecture 3 arctitectures are discussed
+1. HourGlass
+2. Cascaded Pyramid Network (CPN)
+3. Our Network